ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_fetch_household_members.md

 ## 💡 Why We Do It This Way

 ### 🔄 Automatic Updates
-- When the household changes the UI updates automatically
+- When the entity changes the UI updates automatically
 - No need to manually refresh or poll for changes
 - Widgets only rebuild when needed